Cookie-Einstellungen

 A far-reaching revision of the REACH Regulation has been announced at EU level with the chemicals strategy for sustainabilityExterner Link. Öffnet im neuen Fenster/Tab..
 A draft has not yet been published, but might be expected this year.
 The following aspects are being discussed in this context: safe and sustainable by design, material cycles free of substances of concern, extension of enforcement ("zero tolerance"), extension of the regulation of endocrine disruptors and mixtures, registration obligation for polymers, focus on PFAS, strengthening of information obligations, increased assessment of substances on the basis of abstract hazard properties instead of a specific application-related risk assessment and introduction of an "essential use" provison for some of the most worrying substances.

 Two legislative procedures are currently underway (Common Data Platform for ChemicalsExterner Link. Öffnet im neuen Fenster/Tab. and enhanced cooperation between authorities on substance evaluationsExterner Link. Öffnet im neuen Fenster/Tab.), both of which will have an impact on REACH.
-It is not yet possible to predict when these procedures can be expected to be completed.
+In the meantime, agreements have been reached in both procedures in the trilogue process, and a final decision by the EU Parliament is expected in October 2025.
+In addition, a proposalExterner Link. Öffnet im neuen Fenster/Tab. for a basic ECHA regulation was published on 8 July 2025.

 The proposal to restrict PFASExterner Link. Öffnet im neuen Fenster/Tab., which was submitted by Germany, Denmark, the Netherlands, Norway and Sweden on 13 January 2023, also deserves particular attention.
 It is expected that the proposal will aim to restrict the manufacture, placing on the market and use of PFAS.
 The substance group of PFAS according to the OECD definition comprises more than 4,500 substances, so that the restriction is likely to affect a large number of usage, products and sectors.
 The proposal is still in the internal ECHA evaluation process, whereby a quick decision is not expected due to numerous concerns and impracticability.